-Route Reports based on Content
+Route Reports based on Content¶

-There is support in the Info Services framework route formatted reports based on content in the report and also to be able to control the paper tray for different types of pages (first, last and rest) in a report when printing.
+There is support in the Info Services framework to route formatted reports based on content in the report and also to be able to control the paper tray for different types of pages (first, last, and rest) in a report when printing.
 This functionality is only available for print jobs handled by the Report Formatter.
 Furthermore, the only thing that's included in standard is the framework to make the routing possible.
-The entire routing (i.e. rules for controlling where a certain report should be sent, what paper tray options to use and so on) is considered business logic and needs to be developed separately in each customer project and handled as a customization.
+The entire routing (i.e. rules for controlling where a certain report should be sent, what paper tray options to use, and so on) is considered business logic and needs to be developed separately in each customer project and handled as a customization.

 The new functionality enables you to do the following things:

-- Route reports to three different channels based on what ever criteria you'd like.
-These channels are print, e-mail and other connector.
+- Route reports to three different channels based on whatever criteria you'd like.
+These channels are print, e-mail, and other connector.

 - It enables you to control the paper tray selection when doing a physical printout (i.e. using the print channel)